Blind238/SwipeTable/src/pages/reports/internship-report.md

 The student is capable of testing interface proposals at the different stages of the development process and can select the right method to do so.

 **Progress**
-`Relevant information for competence`
+I decided early on that the project should have a focus on Usability and User Experience.
+I would discuss my ideas on the usability of the project with my supervisor on an almost weekly basis.
+Topics discussed included: getting the attention of the user, showing the user what could be done, different ways to present functionality.

-During the project I couldn't test on the intended users because they would be in France.
-Distance shouldn't be a problem but the language barrier and the fact that it was in a production environment make it difficult to test anything.
+During the project I couldn't test on the intended users because they would be in France (the case was based on a client of Lunatech).
+Distance shouldn't be a problem but the language barrier and the fact that it was in a production environment made it difficult to test anything.
 So instead I opted to periodically discuss possible issues with my supervisor.

-Figuring out what the possible issues could be required occasional research into usability issues with data grids(tables) and smaller interactable viewports.
+Figuring out what the possible issues could be required occasional research into usability problems with data grids(tables) and smaller interactable viewports.
+Example: How do you show many columns to the user in a readable way?

 **Room for improvement**
+`Description`

 ## 4.2.
 Usability Engineering
 **Description**